ravi-solanki-solulab/cab-booking-app/README.md

 ### **API endpoints**

  POST http://localhost:5000/auth/register
-  - user can register themself by this endpoint
+  - user can register themself by using this endpoint

  POST http://localhost:5000/auth/login
-  - user login using email and password through enpoint
+  - user can login using email and password

  GET http://localhost:5000/bookings
   - list all the past bookings of perticular user